 People are busy.
 With how fast life moves, you must stay relevant to the prospects you’ve been successful with.
 There are ways to make sure you’re remembered without being invasive.

-After you have made the initial call, you should follow-up with an email.
+The final tip for cold calling is to follow up with an email after you have made the initial call.
 In the email, include your name, your company name, and a reminder of the time, date, and place you’ve agreed to meet next.